8luebottle/Dev-Bookshelf/Code_Complete.md

 # Code Complete

-> My Personal Summary Notes on the Book `Code Complete`
+> These are my personal study notes for `Code Complete`

 ## Table of Contents